scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

    To exemplify its use,
-   we show an exemplary workflow composed exclusively from components in CLAIMED, to train, evaluate and deploy a deep learning model that determines if CT scans are positive for COVID-19.
+   we show an exemplary workflow composed exclusively from components in CLAIMED, to train, evaluate and deploy a deep learning model that determines if CT scans are positive for COVID-19 [covidata]_.